tcrispi/Mod1-Project/README.md

 In this project we analyze the IMDB and Box Office Mojo datasets in order to give management recommendation on the types of movie they can invest in to enter the movie production industry.

 ## Part I - High Level Analysis

+#### Relationship between profitability and movie rating
 First, we answer a high-level question, are high quality movies also profitable?

+#### Gross revenue and profitability by genre
 Then we perform a high-level analysis of movie performance (profitability, worldwide gross revenue, production budget) by genre, to uncover the best genres to invest in.

+#### Closer look at Profit and Revenue trends of top-performing genres
 We zoom in on two consistently top-performing genres, Horror and Animation, and look at their trends over time.
 By comparing their average budgets, we recognize they represent two different strategies of entrance.

 ## Part II - Actionable Insights